 Whether you’ve just inherited a new account, or you’re now in a position to make crucial account decisions, you may be thinking about an account restructure.
 This isn’t something you enter lightly.
-Shifting a PPC account around can dramatically affect the campaign’s metrics, but not always in a positive way.
+Shifting a PPC account structure around can dramatically affect the campaign’s metrics, but not always in a positive way.

 So naturally, you need to make sure you don’t miss a beat.
 From pinpointing the true issues with the current structure, to building out a new plan, each step is pivotal to your success on the account.